 Working Papers in Higher Education for Sustainable Development is a series dedicated to publishing recent insights and discussions from ongoing research projects in the field of Higher Education for Sustainable Development.
-One major goal is to make detailed case descriptions, notes on methods, research designs, and related information available in a transparent fashion; such information usually exceeds the scope of journal articles.
-Fellow researchers, scholars, and practitioners are invited to comment, discuss, and contribute their thoughts and experiences.
-This working papers series is published by the Joint Center for Global Sustainability and Cultural Transformation (CGSC), a transatlantic academic collaboration between Leuphana University of Lüneburg and Arizona State University
+One major goal is to make detailed case descriptions, notes on methods, research designs, and related information available in a transparent fashion which usually exceeds the scope of journal articles.
+Fellow researchers, scholars and practitioners are invited to comment, discuss and contribute their thoughts and experiences.
+This working papers series is published by the joint "Center for Global Sustainability and Cultural Transformation" (CGSC), a transatlantic academic collaboration between Leuphana University of Lüneburg and Arizona State University.

-Issue 1/2020 Published May 19.
+lssue 1/2020 Published May 19.
+2020 Version 2: September 9.
 2020